 The Master of Public Policy ( MPP) Program at UC Irvine is a two-year professional degree program.
 Students are required to complete 72 credits of graduate courses.
 In the first year, students will attend an introductory conference, participate in a workshop, and take seven core courses and two elective courses.
 In the summer after the first year, students will participate in a policy-relevant internship in an appropriate government, business, or nonprofit setting.
 In the second year, students take three core courses and five elective courses.

-The Department of Planning, Policy, and Design and the Department of Civil and Environmental Engineering in The Henry Samueli School of Engineering offer a concurrent degree program that allows students to earn a master in Urban and Regional Planning and in Civil Engineering.
+The Department of Planning, Policy, and Design and the Department of Civil and Environmental Engineering in The Henry Samueli School of Engineering offer a concurrent degree program that allows students to earn a Master's of Urban and Regional Planning and Civil Engineering.
 The concurrent degree program requires 72 units of study.
 In Urban and Regional Planning, the student completes a set of core courses and electives.
 In Engineering, the program is organized around two tracks: (1) transportation systems, and (2) environmental hydrology and water resources with core elective courses.

 The Ph.D. program admits qualified students with a bachelor's or master's degree from a variety of social science, humanities, and physical science disciplines or from professional fields, including planning, policy, and design.
 Students who are admitted have a strong background in at least one of the academic disciplines related to urban planning, public policy, or design-behavior research, and a demonstrated fit with existing faculty research interests and expertise.